Blood Is Like A Salad 6/7/2013

 Choose your AMI (virtual machine disc image)

 Got to aws.amazon.com/account/ (they will email you a direct link) and go to management console.
 Click on EC2.

 On the left side of the screen is the navigation bar.
 Click Images>AMIs.
 This stands for “Amazon Machine Instances,” and you can either create your own machine and install all your own software by clicking “register new AMI” (if you use a different program from C4D), or you can use the instance we created that already has C4D, dropbox and chrome installed.
+Before searching you must be logged into their US East (N.Virginia) zone.
 In the search parameters, set viewing to “public images” and “windows” and in the search dialog type our instance name: ami-31ae2e58 (this usually takes a minute to load, there are a lot of instances for Amazon to sift through).
 This machine image has both r13 and r14 server and client, with no serial numbers or plugins, so you will need your own versions of all of that as well as a dropbox account to link to it.

 Create your first virtual machine